awslabs/aws-c-mqtt/README.md

     void *userdata);
 ```
 Publish a payload to the topic specified.
 For QoS 0, `on_complete` will be called as soon as the packet is sent over
 the wire.
 For QoS 1, as soon as PUBACK comes back.
-For QoS 2, PUBCOMP. `topic` and `payload` must persist until
+For QoS 2, PUBCOMP. `topic` and `payload` are copied.
-`on_complete`.

 ```c
 int aws_mqtt_client_connection_ping(struct aws_mqtt_client_connection *connection);